markstubbs04/PDM2025/Final/README.md

 # Rules:

+- For keyboard controls, the arrow keys move Samus, the space bar shoots her arm cannon, and the enter key will start the game from the start screen.
+For arduino controls, after connecting the arduino you can use a joystick and a button to interact with the game.
+The joystick moves Samus and the button will fire her arm cannon and start the game from the start screen.
 - You start the game with 10 energy, and receive another 10 energy each round until the last round where you receive 99 to face the horde.
 - If the bugs are able to reach Samus' height, then you lose the game.
 - If you run out of energy, the spider's will rush you and once they reach Samus you lose the game.
 If you have only 1 energy left and there is 1 enemy left, firing he last laser will cause the enemy to rush you, but it can still be killed and you can still move on to the next round.